 This concert will be hosted as part of the Gretchen Iben Concert Series at Westminster Presbyterian Church • 1420 Moss Ave. • Peoria, IL

-Tuesday, June 6th 12:05 p.m. - Bach at Noon: Community Concert (free) This concert is an opportunity for young adults, adult learners, avocational, and professional musicians to share their God-given talents with the community.
+Tuesday, June 5th 12:05 p.m. - Bach at Noon: Community Musicians' Concert (free) This concert is an opportunity for young adults (high school and above), adult learners, avocational, and professional musicians to share their God-given talents with the community.
 If you or anyone you know would like to perform on this concert, please refer to the application form below or fill out the online application using this link: https://docs.google.com/forms/d/e/1FAIpQLSeVySnc0QFleuJRfTqgGa5IIy0iMUsRPtyOk34RoVq7myKBfg/viewform?usp=sf_link.
 The application deadline is Friday, May 25th.
 No exceptions will be made.

 Sunday, June 11th Festival Worship Services - 8:00 & 10:45 a.m.
-Peoria Bach Festival Choir and Orchestra – Dr. John Jost, conductor; Kevin Hildebrand, organist Join us for worship as we sing the hymns that Bach and his congregation would have sung.
-Come and celebrate the 500th Anniversary of the Reformation with Cantata No. 80, “A Mighty Fortress Is Our God.”
+Peoria Bach Festival Choir and Orchestra – Dr. John Jost, conductor; Susan Klotzbach, organist Come join us in worship as we bring the 16th Peoria Bach Festival to a close.
+Part I of Cantata No. 76, “Die Himmel erzählen die Ehre Gottes” (The Heavens are telling the glory of God) will be performed.

 All events with the exception of the first concert will be held at: Trinity Lutheran Church, 135 NE Randoph Ave., Peoria, IL 61606.
 For more information or directions please call (309) 676-4609.